xregistry/spec/core/spec.md

 Use of the words `GROUP` and `RESOURCE` are meant to represent the singular form of a Group and Resource type being used.
 While `GROUPs` and `RESOURCEs` are the plural form of those respective types.
+Use of the word `SINGULAR` represents the singular form of the entity being referenced.

-Use of acronyms and words in all capital letters (e.g. `ID`, `KEY`) typically represent a field that will be replaced by its real value at runtime.
+Use of acronyms and words in all capital letters (e.g. `KEY`) typically represent a field that will be replaced by its real value at runtime.

 The following are used to denote an instance of one of the associated data